isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **TaxEdge Series: Pillar One and the New Era of International Taxation: Challenges and Opportunities in Asia and Beyond**<br>
 **22 Nov | 3.00 p.m. to 5.00 p.m.**

 Join us for an insightful webinar on the latest developments in Pillar One, its effectiveness in achieving intended goals, and its interaction with transfer pricing.
-Our distinguished panel, led by Dr. @Raffaele Petruzzi, features experts Ms [Ng Pei San](https://www.linkedin.com/in/pei-san-ng-868104279/), Mr [Michael Nixon](https://www.linkedin.com/in/michael-nixon-911b05a/), Mr [Vineet Rachh](https://www.linkedin.com/in/vineet-rachh-08037616b/) and Mr [Marcelo Moura](https://www.linkedin.com/in/marcelo-h-b-moura-5b367b113/).
+Our distinguished panel, led by Dr. [Raffaele Petruzzi](https://www.linkedin.com/in/raffaelepetruzzi/), features experts Ms [Ng Pei San](https://www.linkedin.com/in/pei-san-ng-868104279/), Mr [Michael Nixon](https://www.linkedin.com/in/michael-nixon-911b05a/), Mr [Vineet Rachh](https://www.linkedin.com/in/vineet-rachh-08037616b/) and Mr [Marcelo Moura](https://www.linkedin.com/in/marcelo-h-b-moura-5b367b113/).
 The panel will analyse negotiation progress, explore potential outcomes, and discuss implications for businesses and governments.

 Whether you're a tax professional, business leader, or government official, this session offers crucial insights for navigating the evolving landscape of global taxation.

+**Admin details:**

+*&nbsp;The webinar will be conducted via Zoom
+* Date: 22 Nov 2024
+* Time: 3.00pm to 5.00pm
+*&nbsp;Fee: $109 (incl.
+GST)
+*&nbsp;Registration is on first-come-first served
+* [Registration form\]

 <a id="15nov-ta-id"></a>
 #### **Law 101 for Tax Professionals Series: Interpretation of Tax Acts and Cases**<br>